awsdocs/amazon-sns-developer-guide/doc_source/subscribe-sqs-queue-to-sns-topic.md

 1. On the navigation panel, choose the topic whose ARN you want to get\.

-1. From the **Topic Details** section, copy the **Topic ARN** value so that you can use it to give permission for the Amazon SNS topic to send messages to the queue\.
+1. From the **Details** section, copy the **ARN** value so that you can use it to give permission for the Amazon SNS topic to send messages to the queue\.

 ## Step 2: Give permission to the Amazon SNS topic to send messages to the Amazon SQS queue<a name="SendMessageToSQS.sqs.permissions"></a>